AnirudhGovil/anirudhgovil.github.io/_pages/about.md

   - /about.html
 ---

 I work as a Computer Vision Research Engineer at [DreamVu](https://dreamvu.com/).
-I perform R&D on image processing pipelines that perform stereoscopic depth detection and semantic segmentation.
+I do R&D on stereoscopic depth detection and semantic segmentation for omnidrectional videos.

-I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I built the core calibration, triangulation and detection pipelines for shuttle/ball tracking in sports videos.
+I previously worked as a Computer Vision Engineer at [Game Theory](https://www.gametheory.in/) where I built the core camera calibration, triangulation and detection pipelines for shuttle/ball trajectory tracking for sports.

-I studied Computer Science and Engineering at [IIIT Hyderabad](https://www.iiit.ac.in/) where I graduated with a B.Tech with Honours.
+I have a B.Tech with Honours in Computer Science and Engineering from [IIIT Hyderabad](https://www.iiit.ac.in/).

-As a researcher, I've had the pleasure of being advised by Professors [Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Sourav Garg](https://oravus.github.io/), as I worked on Semantic Segmentation, Vision Language Models, Robotic Control and Codemixing in NLP.
+As a researcher, I've worked on Semantic Segmentation, Vision Language Models, Robotic Control and Codemixing in NLP.
+I've had the pleasure of being advised by [Prof. Madahava Krishna](https://robotics.iiit.ac.in/faculty_mkrishna/), [Prof. Ponnurangam Kumaraguru](https://precog.iiit.ac.in/) and [Prof. Sourav Garg](https://oravus.github.io/).

 I play Table Tennis, follow every other sport and try to make music.
-I'd love to listen to your musings on science, tech and politics.
+I enjoy reading about science, tech and politics.